Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 * j﻿oined-up services, for example between trains and ferries
 * i﻿nvesting in booking platforms that simplify the booking process for multiple transport modes
 * u﻿pgrade lines and rolling stock to improve reliability and speed of domestic train travel
+* o﻿pen up the channel tunnel to night trains, and allow competition with Eurostar to facilitate cheaper UK-EU travel